The $1/N_c$ expansion in hadron effective field theory

 which is obviously of order $N_c$.
 The partial wave $S$-matrix can then be written as

 One can find that, although $\mathcal{M}_{sum}$ is of order $N_c$, the S-matrix is independent of $N_c$ and satisfies the unitary condition, i.e. $SS^\dagger=1$.
-It is worth mentioning that, it has already been shown in Ref.~\cite{KSW} that all the diagrams in Fig.~\ref{NNscattering} need to be summed, because they all are at the leading chiral order $\mathcal{O}(p^{-1})$.
+Actually it has already been shown in Ref.~\cite{KSW} that all the diagrams in Fig.~\ref{NNscattering} need to be summed, because they all are at the leading chiral order $\mathcal{O}(p^{-1})$.
 Here we have shown that this summation is also justified in the large $N_c$ expansion.
 The deuteron corresponds to a bound state pole at $E_k=-B$ in Eq.(\ref{resumAMP}), where $B$ is the binding energy,

 which is of order $N_c^{-1}$.
 Similar analysis has been done in Ref.~\cite{Beane:2002ab}, but the conclusion is different.
 Because $C_0$ is taken to be $\mathcal{O}(N_c)$, $B$ is found to be $\mathcal{O}(N_c^{-5})$ in Ref.~\cite{Beane:2002ab}.
 However, if $C_0$ is order $N_c$ and $B$ is order $N_c^{-5}$, it will then be a puzzle why the binding energy is so small, while the nonrelativistic potential is large.
 We can also study the $N_c$ scaling of the deuteron binding energy in the pionfull effective field theory with the method used in Ref.~\cite{Beane:2002ab}.
 In the chiral limit, the Schr\"{o}dinger equation in coordinate space can be simply written as~\cite{Beane:2002ab}